printzero/tint/docs/getting_started.md

 ### Introduction

-In this document demonstrates how to use `tint` go module and it's functions.
+This document demonstrates how to use `tint` go module and it's functions.
 Tint has some really great functions to get you started with coloring your terminal output.
 We first need to import tint and initialize a pointer to tint.
 For that we have a `Init()` function.

 Example: